 If there’s one thing that COVID-19 has taught us, it’s that people love interacting with each other.
 The physical absence of which gave an unprecedented boost to online interactive activities.
 Whether it be through Netflix’s Watch Party or online multiplayer video games – all received maximum boost during quarantine and it is bound to either stay this way or increase even more in the future.

 Media in the shape of music, video, or photos is also extremely popular.
 Platforms like Spotify have replaced CDs and digital downloads to give rise to streaming.
 People can stream all sorts of music within an instant for a subscription fee.
-They can also make playlists and share it with their friends and listen to what their friends are listening to.
+They can also make playlists and share them with their friends and listen to what their friends are listening to.

 Platforms like Flickr allow people to upload pictures and share their links.
 Pinterest allows people to bookmark interesting ideas, pictures, and information.